Strategic Planning

 With specific action items that include expanding a mobile service, creating The African American Resource Collection Equity and Inclusion Center, and training staff to help promote literacy, NOPL is not just tackling immediate KPIs– the team is also tackling high level problems like systemic poverty and inequality.
 We’ve discussed how inequities are challenging for every public sector organization to address; from not having a clear sense of the problem to not having a firm enough handle on the solutions, addressing inequity is another example of a high-level concept made actionable through thoughtful strategic planning.
 NOPL is committed to creating a world-class library experience that integrates seamlessly with history, culture, and we look forward to seeing what they do next.

-Public libraries provide the physical space in which the public actually gathers.
+Public libraries provide the physical space in which the public gathers.
 This means libraries have particular, complex needs and requirements in order to meet the diverse needs of diverse groups.
 It also means they are in a unique position to address such needs; rarely does a public institution interface so frequently with so many groups with so many different needs.

 Every public sector organization can learn from how libraries are doing things; they are making a lot happen with a little, and they’re making every step count.